-Fill out this form to have new insights from our work in customer research sent direct to you each month.
+Fill out this form to have new insights sent direct to you each month.

 Strategex, Inc.'s Kay Cruse discusses customer due diligence and why it is a powerful way to determine whether an acquisition is likely to succeed and map out challenges to address during integration.